Eminem takes a knee during Super Bowl halftime show

 Eminem took a knee during the star-studded Super Bowl halftime show on Sunday night, becoming one of the most talked about moments of the year's biggest sporting event.

-Since Kaepernick has not been signed by any teams since the 49ers opted not to re-sign him, other players have also taken a knee during the national anthem.
+Since the former San Francisco 49ers quarterback became a free agent, other players have also taken a knee during the national anthem.
 In 2017, former President Trump spoke out against the players, saying they were "ruining the game."

 But after the murder of George Floyd by a police officer and racial justice protests throughout the country, NBA players and coaches from four teams took a knee during the national anthem in the first set of games in the 2020-21 season.